-We then make use of explicit formulae in \cite{Iyengar}, \cite{Metzler} to estimate the hitting probability of a small neighborhood of the apex of the wedge.
-The kernel smoothing technique introduced in \cite{Bush} and adapted from \cite{Kurtz} then allows us to relate this hitting probability to the behaviour of the solution near the absorbing boundary.
+We make use of explicit formulae in \cite{Iyengar} and \cite{Metzler} to estimate the probability that $F_{\alpha}\left(\mathbf{X}_{t}\right)$ is in a small neighbourhood of the apex of the wedge and has not exited the wedge, which corresponds to the event $X_{t}^{1},X_{t}^{2}\in\left(0,\varepsilon\right)$ and $t<\min\left(\tau^{1},\tau^{2}\right)$.
+The kernel smoothing technique of Section 4, which was introduced in \cite{Bush} and adapted from \cite{Kurtz}, relates this hitting probability to the behaviour of the solution near the absorbing boundary.